VincentWijaya/beken/README.md

 ---

-## refactor.js
+## refactor.js and solve.js

-The `refactor.js` file require a NodeJS to run it locally.
-You can simply type `node refactor` to run the file if you already have NodeJS installed.
+The `refactor.js and solve.js` file require a NodeJS to run it locally.
+You can simply type `node refactor` or `node solve` to run the file if you already have NodeJS installed.
 You can also run it from [Repl.it](http://repl.it/) or [JSBin](https://jsbin.com/?js,console) by copy-paste the code.

 ---